 The best part is that we didn’t really know what to do next.
 It’s only logical that a near death experience should be followed by a merry trip to the Mall of America, so that’s what we did.
 Maybe this explains why I have panic attacks every time I go shopping!

-Moral of the story: The only time a cigarette can potentially SAVE your life is if you have one on hand to give to a homeless guy.
+Moral of the story: The only time cigarettes or Heets Dubai can potentially SAVE your life is if you have one on hand to give to a homeless guy.

 The Time My Kid Tried To Scalp Me